-What does it mean to go with the flow?
-Is going with the flow always a good idea?
+What does it mean to go with the flow and does it improve the quality of our life?

 I’ve noticed a pattern in the clients I work with as well as in my own life– Many of us are confused with the idea of going with the flow and what that means.